-The Ethno-cultural and Diversity Advisory Committee will be responsible for the following:
+The Ethno-cultural and Diversity Advisory Committee (EDAC) is responsible for:

-- Foster a greater understanding of ethno-cultural and diversity issues and matters within the Town of Whitby through community partnerships
+- Fostering a greater understanding of ethno-cultural and diversity issues and matters within the Town of Whitby through community partnerships

-- Take the necessary steps to involve diverse groups in the activities of the Committee
+- Taking the necessary steps to involve diverse groups in the activities of the Committee

-- Provide input to staff in the development of policies to promote awareness of ethno-cultural relations and diversity matters
+- Providing input to staff in the development of policies to promote awareness of ethno-cultural relations and diversity matters

-- Provide input in the development of a public engagement strategy for the residents of Whitby for the purpose of ensuring discussion and public feedback on current ethno-cultural and diversity issues
+- Providing input in the development of a public engagement strategy for the residents of Whitby for the purpose of ensuring discussion and public feedback on current ethno-cultural and diversity issues

-- Provide consultation, research and report findings and make recommendations as necessary on matters of diversity, inclusivity and equity within the Town of Whitby
+- Providing consultation, research, and report findings and making recommendations as necessary on matters of diversity, inclusivity, and equity within the Town of Whitby

 - The Ethno-cultural and Diversity Advisory Committee participated in or hosted the following events: